 Neighborhood identification and delineation is the cornerstone of the residential valuation system at the District.
 All residential analysis work, in association with the residential valuation process, is neighborhood specific.
 Neighborhoods are visually inspected to verify delineations based on observable aspects of homogeneity.
 Neighborhoods are periodically reviewed to determine if further neighborhood delineation is warranted.
 Each residential neighborhood is assigned a neighborhood or sub-neighborhood code based on observable aspects of homogeneity.
 Sub-neighborhoods are delineated to further refine the grouping of properties within a neighborhood.
-Typically this may group properties based on influences of location such as a busy street, creek, greenbelt, golf course, power line, adjacent commercial influence etc. Further, a region may be delineated, as needed, in which properties in similar neighborhoods are grouped together and may be delineated at the school district level, as an example, estates, properties which are rural in nature or truly unique properties.
+Typically this may group properties based on influences of location such as a busy street, creek, greenbelt, golf course, power line, adjacent commercial influence, etc. Further, a region may be delineated in which properties in similar neighborhoods are grouped together at the school district level.
+An example of this grouping would be estate properties which are rural in nature or truly unique properties.
 Grouping by region is highly beneficial in areas of limited sales.
-Defining region groups serve to increase the available market data by linking comparable properties outside a given neighborhood.
+Defining region groups serves to increase the available market data by linking comparable properties outside a given neighborhood.
 In all instances, sales ratio analysis, discussed below, is performed at the neighborhood, sub neighborhood (subset) or region level, on a comparable grouping basis.